george24601/notes/microservice/consistency/saga.md

 3. non-repetable read: read submitted data from another txn in between

+Request: Idempotent, Can abort, Compensating request: Idempotent, Communtative, can not abort

 use a semantic lock to mark possible dirty read - but need timeout as deadlock prevention

-can also use commutatitve updates to compensate to defend the lost update problem
+can also use COMMUTATITVE updates to compensate to defend the lost update problem, does action and compensate have to be commutative

 pessimistic view to avoid compenstation - no dirty read

 re-read value before update

+Q: why the compenstating request has to be commutative?